-Photos Of Zac Efron & Lily Collins In 'Extremely Wicked, Shockingly Evil, & Vile' Are Epic
+Behind-The-Scenes Pics Of Zac Efron & Lilly Collins In The Ted Bundy Movie Are Epic

 It's always a jolt to the system when your favorite childhoood stars are suddenly adults tackling extreme film roles that certainly don't equate to their baby-faced selves on those posters in your tween bedroom.
 I'm still adjusting to the news of Zac Efron playing serial killer Ted Bundy in the upcoming thriller Extremely Wicked, Shockingly Evil and Vile, but he and costar Lily Collins seem all in.
 Photos of Zac Efron and Lily Collins, who plays Bundy's longtime girlfriend Elizabeth Kloepfer, together on the movie set have been released, and they just may be enough to convince me to give this film a chance.